barrieca/KRR_Project/README.md

 vector.
 Else if it's negative, the values are subtracted from the feature vector.
 If the feedback is neutral, the similarity vector remains unchanged.
 The vector is then normalized and stored to be used for future recommendations for the same user.

+Following with the four Rs in case-based reasoning, the vector is **retrieved** from the system when it's time to rank the candidate games, **reused** in the ranking, **revised** based on the feedback from the user, and **retained** in the system for future recommendations.